lirsacc/py-gql/docs/index.rst

 implementation aimed at creating GraphQL servers.
 It supports:

 - Parsing the GraphQL query language and schema definition language.
-- Building a GraphQL type schema programatically and from Schema Definition files (including support for schema directives).
+- Building a GraphQL type schema programmatically and from Schema Definition files (including support for schema directives).
 - Validating and executing GraphQL operations against a type schema.